It is our pleasure to share with all the establishment

 The NJF Advisory Committee currently consists of its founders: Nancy Oberschmidt, Ned’s wife; Noah Bell, Manager of Bamboo Garden Nursery; Charissa Brock, Artist; Galyn Carlile, Educator; James Clever, President American Bamboo Society; Mike Remmick, Botanist; and Susanne Lucas, World Bamboo Organization.
 One board member of the ABS will always be included on the Advisory Committee.

-The Ned Jaquith Foundation recently awarded two grants in 2014.
+In 2014, the Foundation awarded two grants.
 The first award was in the amount of $2,500, given to the “Hoyt Arboretum Bamboo Forest Collection” submitted by Hoyt Arboretum Friends, Portland Oregon, and the second award of $950 to “Increasing Bamboo Agroforestry on the Galera Peninsula, Esmeraldas Province, Ecuador” submitted by Rick Valley.

 A GREAT TRIBUTE!
 A NEWLY-DISCOVERED BAMBOO NOW BEARS THE NAME OF NED JAQUITH